compression utilities : Java Glossary

 compression utilities

-Stand alone compression utilities let you bundle groups of files together, and compress them for backup or distribution.
+Stand alone compression utilities let you bundle groups of files together and compress them for backup or distribution.
 Java also has built-in compression classes.

 Java Compression Classes Speed Comparison

-The Lineup Links
+The Lineup RFEs

 Line up of Standalone Compression Utilities